Naginreed/irl-cae_iOS-Mac/README.md

 As seen in the Plan there should be 2x Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
 Either a Mobile WiFi Router or a Second Phone with Mobile Hotspot active.
 For this second SIM a different Provider is highly recommended.
 > [!IMPORTANT]
-> The 2nd Sim will also consume Data ~50% in average
+> The 2nd Sim will also consume about ~50% of the overall Data

 ---
 # 9 - Additional Help